skingan/NCBI_DiploidAssembly/README.md

 # Diploid Assembly Submission to NCBI
 NCBI now accepts diploid genome submissions!
 This repository contains a collection of scripts to aid you in generating the placement file required by NCBI.
+Details can be found [here](https://www.ncbi.nlm.nih.gov/assembly/docs/submission/).
 Refer to the [_Arabidopsis thaliana assembly_](https://www.ncbi.nlm.nih.gov/assembly/GCA_001753755.2) from [Chin et al. 2016](https://www.ncbi.nlm.nih.gov/pubmed/27749838) as you prepare your FALCON-Unzip assembly for submission to NCBI.

 # Placement File